2017 Coaches & Showcase Video Guidelines

-Finalists and Special Award Nominees are invited to submit a showcase video to be shown on the big screen at our Youth Voices Video Festival and Awards Bash on May 7th.
-We pair you with US-China film, media and business executives — “coaches” — to help you create a polished, more powerful version of your original video submission.
-These Showcase versions are the focus and the draw of our Festival, as a large audience has already seen your original video through the Public Vote.
+Finalists and Special Award Nominees were invited to submit a showcase video to debut on the big screen at our Youth Voices Video Festival and Awards Bash on May 7th.
+We paired them with US-China film, media and business executives — “coaches” — to help them create a polished, more powerful version of their original video submission.

 Here are some of our video coaches who will be working with our Finalists and special nominees on their showcase videos.

 Tonia Chao Hsieh has been an advocate for equity and social justice through education and media for nearly 30 years.
 She is the co-founder of KarMa Pictures, an independent film production company whose mission is to create stereotype-shattering films (The Debut, Restless and Americanese).
 Her passion for equity and social justice was ignited as a Business Consultant with ASIAN Inc., assisting women-owned and minority-owned businesses to secure contracts with various public agencies.